 Furthermore, according to \cite{Bez}, there is a canonical equivalence of monoidal categories:

-where the left hand side is the bounded constructible derived category of $L^+\cal{I}^{\eq}$-equivariant complexed on the affine flag variety in equal characteristic, and the right hand side is the category of $\wh{G}$-equivariant differential graded coherent complex on the differential graded scheme $\wt{N}\times_{\wh{\fk{G}}}\wt{N}$ (for details, see \cite{Bez}).
-We also write the left hand side as
+where the left-hand side is the bounded constructible derived category of $L^+\cal{I}^{\eq}$-equivariant complexed on the affine flag variety in equal characteristics, and the right-hand side is the category of $\wh{G}$-equivariant differential graded coherent complex on the differential graded scheme $\wt{N}\times_{\wh{\fk{g}}}\wt{N}$ over $\Qlb$ (for details, see \cite{Bez}).
+We also write the left-hand side as

 where $\AHck_{G,\Spec k}^{\eq}:=[L^+\cal{I}^{\eq}\backslash \Fl_{G,\Spec k}^{\eq}]$ is here called the affine Hecke stack in equal characteristics.